Chet Williamson: Biography

 Chet Williamson was born and raised in Elizabethtown, Pennsylvania.
 His father worked at Olmstead Air Force Base and New Cumberland Army Depot, and his mother, whose lineage is Pennsylvania Dutch, was a homemaker.
 Williamson attended Elizabethtown Area High School, and graduated from Indiana University of Pennsylvania.
 He earned a B.S. at Indiana University of Pennsylvania in 1970 and went on to be a teacher at public schools in Cleveland, Ohio.
-He later became a professional actor before becoming a freelance writer in 1986, when his first novel, Soulstorm, was published.
+A pulp collector and Lovecraft fan, Williamson attended the first World Fantasy Convention in Providence in 1975 and photographed many of the panelists.
+He also was a professional actor before becoming a freelance writer in 1986, when his first novel, Soulstorm, was published.
 His ghost story/psychological thriller, "Revenant", was produced at Theater of the Seventh Sister in Lancaster, PA, in 2007.

 His earlier novels include Second Chance, an ecological thriller/romance, Ash Wednesday, Reign, and Dreamthorp, which took place in a fictionalized version of Mount Gretna, Pennsylvania's Chautauqua section.
 His story, "Gandhi at the Bat", was made into a short film by Stephanie Argy and Alec Boehm.
 Working with Elizabethtown College, Williamson wrote the 350-page book "Uniting Work and Spirit: A Centennial History of Elizabethtown College", which covers the first 100 years of the school's history and took him two years to write; Williamson explained, "The college wanted somebody with no preconceived ideas about the institution to write this history, but they needed someone familiar with the area."
 In 2003, Williamson received the International Horror Guild Award for an Outstanding Collection Published in 2002 for his book, Figures in Rain, a collection of 27 of his short stories and novelettes, published between 1981 and 2002, with two new stories written especially for the collection.
 He has been shortlisted twice for the World Fantasy Award, six times for the Horror Writers Association's Bram Stoker Award, and once for the Mystery Writers of America's Edgar Award.
 Williamson has also published a children's picture book, "Pennsylvania Dutch Night Before Christmas."
 His short fiction has appeared in anthologies, as well as magazines including The New Yorker, Esquire and Playboy.
 His books have been translated and published in many languages and countries, including France, Germany, Italy, Japan, and Russia.
 Crossroad Press has reprinted many of his out of print books.

 Williamson also authored Kaikon, a chapbook published by Phantasmagoria Publications of Toronto.
 Consisting of one previously published story, "The Pebbles of Sai-No-Kawara", and one new story, "Blanket Man", the chapbook was printed in 2006, but the publisher did not release the book because of production difficulties with the accompanying wooden and resin box.
 Of the edition of 200 copies, the publisher sent a number of copies to the author.
 There are no plans to further distribute the book.